csdms/bmi-example-python-grpc4bmi/README.md

 ## Build

-Build this example locally with:
+Build the server image locally with:
 ```
 docker build --tag bmi-example-python-grpc4bmi .
 ```
-The image is built on the [mdpiper/bmi-example-python](https://hub.docker.com/r/mdpiper/bmi-example-python) base image.
+The image is built on the [csdms/bmi-example-python](https://hub.docker.com/r/csdms/bmi-example-python) image.
 The OS is Linux/Ubuntu.
-`conda` and `mamba` are installed in `opt/conda`.
+`conda` and `mamba` are installed in `CONDA_DIR=opt/conda`, and the *base* environment is activated,
+The grpc4bmi Python server,
-The *base* environment is activated, and the Python BMI example is installed into it.
+as well as the Python BMI specification and example (consisting of the *Heat* model and a BMI implementation, *BmiHeat*) are installed into it.

 ## Run